zaaarf/lillero-book/src/2_patching/writing/basic.md

 }
 ```

 The `insert` method added `RETURN` (which is equivalent to `return` without values) right at the start, not having specificed a position.
-While `javac` would refuse to compile a method like this one because it creates unreachable code, the bytecode sequence it would produce is actually perfectly valid; thus, using Lillero to create is perfectly valid.
-This is not the first discrepancy you will encounter between what `javac` wants you to do and what you actually can do.
+While `javac` would refuse to compile a method like this one because it creates unreachable code, the bytecode sequence it would produce is actually perfectly valid; thus, using Lillero do it is perfectly valid.
+This is not the first discrepancy you will encounter between what `javac` *wants* you to do and what you actually *can* do.

 Unfortunately, most patches are not as straightforward.